themindfulbit/td/_content/1-episodes/2013-11-15-055-ethernetworking.md

 *  Some other detail can be found here on the [Ars forum](http://arstechnica.com/civis/viewtopic.php?p=25543691#p25543691)--Beware, here be tcpdumps....

 > #### Producer's Note
 > Well, that's all for this week.
-If you have anything that you'd like to add to or correct in the show notes you can find me on Twitter [@potatowire](http://twitter.com/potatowire/) or feel free to send an email to [me@potatowire.com](mailto:me@potatowire.com)
+If you have anything that you'd like to add to or correct in the show notes you can find me on Twitter [@potatowire](http://twitter.com/potatowire/) or feel free to send an email to me at potatowire dot com.

 Download Gabe's mind map on this week's topic:

 * [iThoughts](http://technicaldifficulties.us/assets/files/055/networking.itmz)
 * [OPML](http://technicaldifficulties.us/assets/files/055/networking.opml)